Apache Cassandra Connection Details

 Remarks

 The Kerberos properties are used when using SPNEGO or Windows Authentication.
-The Kerberos Realm is used to authenticate the user with the Kerberos Key Distribution Service (KDC).
-The Kerberos Realm can be configured by an administrator to be any string, but conventionally it is based on the domain name.
+The connector requests session tickets and temporary session keys from the Kerberos KDC service, which is usually co-located with the domain controller.
+The Kerberos Realm can be configured by an administrator to be any string, but it is usually based on the domain name.

 If Kerberos Realm is not specified, the connector will attempt to detect these properties automatically from the following locations: